+a) those S-NSSAIs that are not to be subject to Network Slice-Specific Authentication and Authorization;

-only those S-NSSAIs that are not to be subject to Network Slice-Specific Authentication and Authorization or, based on the UE Context in AMF, those S-NSSAIs for which Network Slice-Specific Authentication and Authorization succeeded previously regardless the Access Type, if any.
+b) those S-NSSAIs that map to S-NSSAIs of the HPLMN that are not to be subject to Network Slice-Specific Authentication and Authorization;

+c) based on the UE Context in AMF, those S-NSSAIs for which Network Slice-Specific Authentication and Authorization succeeded previously regardless the Access Type;

+d) based on the UE Context in AMF, those S-NSSAIs which map to S-NSSAIs of the HPLMN for which Network Slice-Specific Authentication and Authorization succeeded previously regardless the Access Type.

 The AMF shall also provide the list of Rejected S-NSSAIs, each of them with the appropriate rejection cause value.